Table of Contents Show

 Thus, to avoid such a situation, you must take necessary measures to control the breeding of mosquitoes.

-Application of mosquito repellent not allowing water to collect in pots and vessels are measures you can take on an individual level.
+The application of mosquito repellents and not allowing water to collect in pots and vessels are measures you can take individually.

-This makes the public aware of the possible signs and symptoms, and seeking immediate medical help through newspapers, television, and radio are also very important.
+This makes the public aware of the possible signs and symptoms, and seeking immediate medical help through newspapers, television, and radio is also very important.

-A bed bug bite is a severe issue, and quick action is required.
+A bed bug bite is a severe issue requiring quick action.
 Complete eradication of bed bugs is tedious and requires expert intervention.